Binvention/AngularBattery/README.md

 uses no scoped varaibles to prevent conflicts

 Installation
-To use this add the battery.js to your angular dependency and call the appBattery directive in your html
+add "appBattery" to your angular module dependency. add the battery.js to the script files in your html. add a <app-battery></app-battery> to where you want the battery to show up.